-This course is taught using multiple formats including lecture, role play, video, and discussions.
-This class is highly interactive.
-Students will work in small groups on a weekly basis.
+- This course is taught using multiple formats, including lecture, role play, video, and discussions. - This class is highly interactive.
+Students will work in small groups on a weekly basis, as well as will engage in role play exercises both in small groups as well as in front of or with the class.